Sokka, tell me you didn't buy a bird. Sokka:

 Anime & Manga

-In Hokuto No Ken, a traveler pigeon fins Falco in the middle of the Land of the Asura, located across the sea.
+- In Fist of the North Star, a traveler pigeon fins Falco in the middle of the Land of the Asura, located across the sea.
 Somehow.

-A recent album of the Lucky Luke series, Lucky Luke vs Pinkerton, as Pinkerton using an Instant Messenger Vulture.
+- The album series, Lucky Luke vs Pinkerton, has Pinkerton using an Instant Messenger Vulture.
 It once delivers a help message to Luke, without any hint of where the cowboy could be.
 Smart bird.

 Films — Animation